-The design requirements in various building and bridges specifications are based on experimental and analytical study of plate girders with welded transverse stiffeners.
+The design requirements in various building and bridge specifications are based on experimental and analytical studies of plate girders with welded transverse stiffeners.
 Such requirements may not be entirely applicable for girders with bolted stiffeners.
-This paper presents the results of an analytical study [1] sponsored by the International Institute of Earthquake Engineering and Seismology into shear strength and behavior of such plate girders.
+This paper presents the results of an analytical study1 sponsored by the International Institute of Earthquake Engineering and Seismology into shear strength and behavior of such plate girders.